JAY301/ml_service/README.md

 In the `backend` directory there is Django application.

 In the `docker` directory there are dockerfiles for running the service in the container.

-## Django + React Tutorial :books:

-I'm working on complete tutorial how to build SaaS (software as a Service) application with Django and React from scratch.
-The tutorial is available at [SaaSitive](https://saasitive.com) website: https://saasitive.com/django-react/boilerplate/